scikit-learn-contrib/sklearn-pandas/README.rst

-Since the ``scikit-learn``  ``Imputer`` transformer currently only works with numbers, ``sklearn-pandas`` provides an equivalent helper transformer that works with strings, substituting null values with the most frequent value in that column, or a user-specified value.
+Since the ``scikit-learn``  ``Imputer`` transformer currently only works with numbers, ``sklearn-pandas`` provides an equivalent helper transformer that works with strings, substituting null values with the most frequent value in that column.
+Alternatively, you can specify a fixed value to use.

-Example:
+Example: imputing with the mode:

     >>> from sklearn_pandas import CategoricalImputer
     >>> data = np.array(['a', 'b', 'b', np.nan], dtype=object)